witnet/web3-jsonrpc-gateway/README.md

 Optional environment variables:

 - `EVM_CALL_INTERLEAVE_BLOCKS`: number of blocks before latest knwon upon which EVM read-only calls will be bound to; this variable defaults to zero.
-- `INFURA_GAS_LIMIT`: default gas limit to be used before signing a transaction, if not specified by the caller.
+- `INFURA_GAS_LIMIT`: default gas limit, if not specified by the caller; or maximum gas limit threshold, otherwise.
-- `INFURA_GAS_PRICE`: maximum acceptable gas price upon estimation from provider.
+- `INFURA_GAS_PRICE`: default gas price, if not specified by the client; or maximum gas price threshold if either estimated by the provider, or provided by the client.
 - `INFURA_GAS_PRICE_FACTOR`: multiplier applied to gas prices estimated by provider.
 - `INFURA_NUM_ADDRESSES`: number of wallet addresses to be handled by the gateway, derived from path '`m/44'/60'/0'/0/*`'.
 - `LOG_LEVEL`: max log level to be traced, can be any of the following: `error`, `warn`, `info`, `http`, `verbose`, `debug`, `silly`.
 If not specified, `verbose` will apply.